jabirali/geneus/README.md

 # GENEUS: General Non-Equilibrium Usadel Solver

-You are currently viewing an EXPERIMENTAL branch, which is not recommended for production use.
-Please checkout the `master` branch for the stable version.
+You are currently viewing an EXPERIMENTAL branch, which will eventually become GENEUS v2.
+This branch is not recommended for production use.
+Please see the `master` branch for the stable version (GENEUS v1).

 ## Quick start
 You need an up-to-date installation of GNU/Linux with GFortran and CMake